-Combine the soaked beans, 4 cups of chicken broth, celery, onion, carrots, bay leaves, cumin, and parsley into a slow cooker.
+Combine the beans, 4 cups of water, celery, onion, bay leaves, cumin, garlic powder, and parsley into a slow cooker.

 Melt the butter with the olive oil in a skillet over medium heat; cook and stir the leeks in the butter mixture until tender and the smaller pieces start to brown, 8 to 10 minutes.
-Add garlic and saute 2-3 minutes.
-Transfer the leeks and garlic to the slow cooker.
+Transfer the leeks to the slow cooker.
 In the same pan, cook and stir the ham until the edges start to brown; stir into the soup.
-Dice bacon into bite sized pieces.
 Place the bacon into the hot skillet, and pan-fry until the bacon is crisp, about 10 minutes.
-Pour 4 cups chicken stock into the hot skillet, and stir to dissolve any brown flavor bits from the skillet; pour the chicken stock into the soup.
-Add tomatoes.
+Cut the bacon into bite-size pieces and stir into the soup.
+Pour the chicken stock into the hot skillet, and stir to dissolve any brown flavor bits from the skillet; pour the chicken stock into the soup.
 Season with sea salt and pepper.

 Set the cooker to Low cook the soup until the beans are very tender, 6 to 8 hours.
 Roughly mash about half the beans with a potato masher to thicken the soup.